 While PC cases have legs, investing on PC Tower Stands such as the one shown below is also worth investing in.

 Also Read: How Much is a Motherboard?

-A majority of the enthusiasts and PC builders often love to place their PC on a desk.
+Most enthusiasts and PC builders often love to place their PC on a desk.
 There are many benefits to doing this:

 For starters, you save your PC from the dust that flows on the floor.

-Other Consideration When Placing Your PC
+ANOTHER Consideration When Placing Your PC

 Sufficient Clearance for Air Flow

-For instance, keeping the back of the Tower PC too close to the wall would raise the temperature inside particularly if your PC is exhausting the air from the back like the CoolerMaster Q300L above.
+For instance, keeping the back of the Tower PC too close to the wall would raise the temperature inside, particularly if your PC is exhausting the air from the back, like the CoolerMaster Q300L above.

 Here is what Crucial has to say regarding clearance:

 You’ll want to leave two to three inches of space on all sides of your computer. – Crucial